Spanish rescue plan splits Europe's bailout club

 “That the money Spain is getting is cheaper than the money we are getting - that is fundamentally a lie,” he said,

-While the Irish government has raised hopes that a bailout of Spain would help Ireland secure a better deal on refinancing some of the tens of billions of euros of debt the government took on to recapitalize its banks, it is not trying to change the terms of its EU/IMF bailout program.
+While the Irish government has raised hopes that a bailout of Spain would help Ireland secure a better deal on refinancing some of the tens of billions of euros of debt the government took on to recapitalise its banks, it is not trying to change the terms of its EU/IMF bailout programme.

-Spanish Prime Minister Mariano Rajoy’s claims on Sunday that he scored a victory by securing aid without submitting to a full state rescue program further embarrassed the Irish government.
+Spanish Prime Minister Mariano Rajoy’s claims on Sunday that he scored a victory by securing aid without submitting to a full state rescue programme further embarrassed the Irish government.

 “Many Irish people looking at the deal today will be asking themselves why is there one set of conditions for us and another for Spain,” said Pearse Doherty, the finance spokesman of the opposition Sinn Fein party.
 “Clearly the Spanish government has secured a better deal.”